ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-infrastructur-as-code.md

 ---

-By addressing these challenges and implementing the lessons learned, the project not only delivered a robust API gateway but also established a framework for future success.
+**info**: By addressing these challenges and implementing the lessons learned, the project not only delivered a robust API gateway but also established a framework for future success.
+{:.prompt-info}

 ---